jinhanfromNUS/tp/docs/UserGuide.md

     - Click "Ok".
     - Command prompt window will appear in a few seconds.
 Command prompt window should look similar the image below.<br>
       ![Ui](images/QuickStart/Windows/CommandPrompt.png)<br>
-    - If you have issues opening command prompt, you can refer this [YouTube video](https://www.youtube.com/watch?v=pBheH2QtktI&t=92s).
+    - If you have issues opening command prompt, you can refer to this [YouTube video](https://www.youtube.com/watch?v=pBheH2QtktI&t=92s).

 1. `cd` into the folder you placed `mybookshelf.jar` file in, and enter the following command to run the application.<br>
    ```